marcofig98/management-repository/README.md

 - **Order Completion**:
   - When stock is available for an order, the order is processed, and the user is notified via email about the status of the order.
-  - If there is no stock, the order remains in the `PENDING` state.
+  - If there is no enough stock, the order remains in the `PENDING` state.

 - **Stock Movement Impact**:
   - When stock movements are created, the system checks if any pending orders can be completed with the newly available stock.